Testimonial – Acute Gallbladder Colic

 Dr. Georgiou’s final comments on Mrs. K:

-This was a most interesting case where natural medicine showed its power by healing the liver and gallbladder in a very short period of time.
+This was a most interesting case where natural medicine showed its power by healing the liver and gallbladder in a very short period of time, even in cases of Acute Gallbladder Colic.
 Even though I have personally supervised hundreds of gallbladder flushes, this one was a little “on the edge” due to the high liver enzymes and the possible blockage.
 However, with a positive attitude, a healthy optimism and a systematic approach, having faith in the power of natural healing remedies, as well as the innate healing forces of the body, it is amazing how healing miracles are performed.

 It is important to state here that patients facing similar crises should not simply take their treatments into their own hands without the supervision of an experienced holistic practitioner, who will work with other medical specialists to carefully monitor the patient every step of the way.